 The Inspector General is to provide policy direction for and is to conduct, supervise, and coordinate audits relating to program operations of the Agency.
-During the reporting period, the OIG issued two reports, conducted the annual review required by the Federal Information Security Management Act, issued a memorandum identifying the Agency's top management and performance challenges, reported to the Office of Management and Budget (OMB) on the Agency's progress in implementing recommendations related to Government charge cards in accordance with the Government Charge Card Abuse Prevention Act, and issued a Management Implication Report.
+During the reporting period, we issued four audit reports, including the annual audit of the financial statements and the annual review required by the Federal Information Security Management Act (FISMA); issued a memorandum identifying the Agency's top management and performance challenges; and reported to the Office of Management and Budget (OMB) on the Agency's progress in implementing recommendations related to Government charge cards in accordance with the Government Charge Card Abuse Prevention Act.
+The OIG also conducted the Quality System Review of Peace Corps OIG.